lawsie/guizero/docs-src/docs/commands.md

 app.display()
 ```

-One can provide arguments to the command function, for example:
+Arguments can be passed to the command function using the `args` parameter.

 ```python
 from guizero import App, Text, PushButton